 See costs in your area Start Here - Enter Your Zip Code

-Thus, the very low-end of this pricing range being appropriate for most low-end corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.
+Thus, the very low-end of the above pricing range is appropriate for most low-end, G-60 corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.

-Note: many professional roofing contractors price their roofs on a per square basis, where one square is a 10 by 10 foot area or 100 square feet.
-Thus, your total cost in square terms may range from $350 to $1,200 per square of metal roofing installed.
+Note: most contractors price their roofs on a per square basis, where one square is a 10 by 10 feet area or 100 square feet.
+Thus, your total cost in square terms could range from $450 to $1,550 per square of metal roofing installed.

 The cost of labor is a major factor affecting the cost of metal roofing, with an often tedious installation process requiring a high degree of precision, and hence well-trained installers, with specialized tools and equipment.
-The difference in cost can also be partly attributed to a simple supply and demand.
+The difference in cost can also be partially attributed to a simple supply and demand.

 Making Sense of the Confusion